kpdyer/libffx/README.md

 This is a python implementation of The FFX Mode of Operation for Format-Preserving Encryption [1,2].

+This implementation takes into consideration the addendum in [2].
+This implementation has been tested to work with message sizes in [2,...,128] and radix values of [2,...,62].
+It uses maximally balanced Feistel with a constant of 10 rounds, indepdenent of messages size, as per [2].

 * [1] http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/ffx/ffx-spec.pdf
 * [2] http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/ffx/ffx-spec2.pdf